Epicuri0us/YetiJS/README.md

 YetiJS uses a few libraries and tools:

 - Box2DWeb, a JavaScript port of the beautiful Box2D physics library from Erin Catto (http://code.google.com/p/box2dweb/)
-- vector2d, a slightly modified version of Tudor Nita's 2D vector library (http://www.cgrats.com/javascript-2d-vector-library.html)
-- yui-compressor, a tool from yahoo used to compress the final js-file (http://developer.yahoo.com/yui/compressor/)
 - RequestAnimationFrame, a function written by Paul Irish that helps synchronising draw calls with monitor/browser update rate (http://paulirish.com/2011/requestanimationframe-for-smart-animating/)
+- Google Closure Compiler, used to optimize/minify the final script (https://developers.google.com/closure/compiler/)

 **Removed:**
 - SAT, a library (Separating Axis Theorem) from Jim Riecken is used as a vary fast way to check if convex polygons collide (https://github.com/jriecken/sat-js)
 (Removed because I focus on desktop browsers rather than mobiles.
 Collisions should be simulated with Box2D.)
+- yui-compressor, a tool from yahoo used to compress the final js-file (http://developer.yahoo.com/yui/compressor/) (Replaced by Google Closure Compiler)
+- vector2d, a slightly modified version of Tudor Nita's 2D vector library (http://www.cgrats.com/javascript-2d-vector-library.html) (Replaced by Box2D's vector class)

 Documentation
 ------